Hate Marketing Yourself on LinkedIn? Here Are Ways to Make It Less Cringe.

 I’m in a bunch of Slack communities, meet people there, then connect on LinkedIn.
 I do not immediately pitch them.
 There’s nothing more annoying than a “pitch slap” in LinkedIn’s DMs.
 Better to build a relationship over time.
 I use a personal CRM to keep track of these interactions.

-Instead, I use the “bell” icon on the person’s profile to get notifications when they post.
-Then I’ll interact with that person’s posts.
-That way, I stay on the person’s radar, and hopefully, they’ll reach out if they ever have a need for my services.
+You can use the “bell” icon on the person’s profile to get notifications when they post.
+Then, interact with that person’s posts.
+That way, you stay on the person’s radar, and hopefully, they’ll reach out if they ever have a need for your services.

 If you collaborate with other people, you’ll benefit from their networks when they share info about the collaboration on LinkedIn.

 For example, I appear on podcasts, write guest posts, and host webinars with other people.
-These are instant-cross promotion, and sometimes with people who have a much larger network than me.
+These are instant cross-promotions, and sometimes with people who have a much larger network than me.
 It exposes me to a new audience and potential clients.

 And unlike “Come work with me!” posts, people expect you to be self-promotional with this type of content — you have something to share!
-I’ll always share it myself, in addition to the posts from the collaborator.
-I’ve had many people say to me, “I heard you on this podcast…” or “I read this article you wrote…” so I know the effort is worthwhile.
+You'll know it's working when you hear people say, “I heard you on this podcast…” or “I read this article you wrote…” so you'll know the effort is worthwhile.

 And buyer behavior has changed.
 With all of the noise on the internet, they’ll tune out what they don’t want to hear.
 They’re more focused on relationships, referrals, being aware of brands, and “good vibes.”